TattyFromMelbourne/magic-box/README.md

 ## About

 This was originally built as an MVP for a certain government department, here known as the "Ministry of Magic."
-This addressed some problems that the department had in terms of clients not receiving postal correspondence.
+This web application addresses some problems that the department had in terms of clients not receiving postal correspondence.

 ## Built With